 When considering migrating to the cloud, companies routinely cite security as a top concern.
 The wide array of on-demand security services available in the cloud and their highly scalable nature may even be the reason for moving essential applications out of the data center.
 Of particular concern, of course, are the security and privacy of data.
 In this blog post, I will outline high-level strategies for protecting and managing data in the cloud.
 Although some of these may seem very basic, security breaches of even the largest enterprises take advantage of gaps in these areas.

 Let’s start with the well-recognized but still important “shared responsibility model” of cloud computing.
 In a nutshell, cloud providers are responsible for protecting and managing the cloud, but their customers are responsible for security in the cloud.
 Whether your deployment is IaaS, PaaS, or even SaaS (such as Microsoft 365 or Salesforce), you are responsible for your data, client devices and endpoints, and identity and access management (IAM).
-This model is commonly illustrated in a diagram like the one below.
-(Click to expand.)
+The shared responsibility model is commonly illustrated in a diagram like the one below.